Does Temperature Affect Tire Pressure?

 Since the majority of job sites are outside the outside temperature is going to affect the air pressure that is inside of your tires.
 In addition to the outside weather temperatures, the tires themselves when in motion generate heat.
 Tires were created with two main functions in mind, to hold the air and to provide traction.

 The first function is that the industrial tire (or any tire for that matter) is a container of air which provides the support for the weight distributed on top of the tire.
 In other words, it’s not so much the strength of the tire material that provides this weight support, but rather the volume of air inside the tire.

 When heat causes the air pressure inside the tire to expand—that tread-patch-contact-area will become smaller—decreases—as the tire becomes over-inflated.
 This results in reduced traction, and ultimately affecting job performance along with uneven wear on the tires.

 The tread-patch-contact-area spreads out more flatly on the job site surface or road.
-This spreading increases resistance as the tires rotates across the job site surfaces and ultimately contributes to reduced efficiency, increased fuel consumption, sidewall tire damage, and overall reduced life span of the tires and treads to name a few of the associated problems.
+This spreading increases resistance as the tires rotates across the job site surfaces and ultimately contribute to reduced efficiency, increased fuel consumption, sidewall tire damage, and overall reduced life span of the tires and treads to name a few of the associated problems.

 Significant Temperature Fluctuations

 Since it is normal to have mild fluctuations when the sun heats temperatures in the day as well as extensive driving of the equipment, it is NOT recommended to reduce the tire pressure during mild increases as the pressure will return to normal levels once the industrial tires return to “cold” (or inactive) conditions.

-We are your nationwide leader in industrial tires, backhoe tires and industrial tracks.
-If you have any questions, feel free to give us a call anytime.
-We are always in the office and ready to answer any questions regarding tips for caring and prolonging the life of your industrial tires.
+For more in-depth information, consult a tire specialist at Monster Tires.
+We are your nationwide leader in industrial tires and industrial tracks.
+If you have any questions, feel free to give us a call anytime at 530.292.6400